biotz/academy/docs/How-to guides/How to create a schema.md

 To access the data ingestion flows on the Biotz platform and select the "Data Transformation" option, first, navigate to the left-hand side of the main menu on the Biotz platform and select "Setup".
 From there, choose "Data Ingestion Flows", then, select the appropriate device type, followed by the corresponding message type, and then click on "New Schema" to start defining a new data schema.

 Once on the schema definition screen, select the item type you want to transform, ensuring it is one of the following: integer, integer as text, integer as hexadecimal text, decimal, or decimal as text.
-After selecting the item type, the "fx" icon will appear next to the item name data type.
+After selecting the item type, the "fx" icon will appear next to the item name.
 Click on this icon to access the data transformation options.

 <div class="tutorial-image-container">